adamstaveley/dsb_client.py/README.md

 for more information about using your private key to obtain a Decentralized Identifier (DID) and enrol as a user of the EW Distributed Service Bus.

-The client will also be distributed via PyPy in the near future.
+The client will also be distributed via PyPI in the near future.

 # swagger-client
 Swagger documentation for the DSB Message Broker API